janeczku/docker-machine-vultr/Readme.md

  - `--vultr-ipv6`: Enable IPv6 support for the VPS.
  - `--vultr-private-networking`: Enable private networking support for the VPS.
  - `--vultr-backups`: Enable automatic backups for the VPS.
+ - `--vultr-userdata`: Path to file with cloud-init user-data

 ### PXE deployment